Share this PageBack To Main Page | Email Us

 (In Awe of Thy Word page 1174)

 After reading this passage in In Awe of Thy Word, I typed into the Google search engine the search words Gail Riplinger recommended: bibliography sound symbolism.
 The first site that came up was www.trismegistos.com/MagicalLetterPage/.
-I clicked on the link which took me to the main page of Margo's Magical Letter Page and read for only a few moments before I was astonished to see that a portion of that which the writer included on her main page was similarly expressed in Gail Riplinger's In Awe of Thy Word!
+This is the main page of the Margo's Magical Letter Page website!
+I only needed to read for a few moments to realize Margo's description of letter meanings was similarly expressed in Gail Riplinger's In Awe of Thy Word!

 Each consonant and vowel in a language has a meaning, in the sense that every word containing that sound has an element of meaning which words not containing that sound do not have.
 What underlies this sound-meaning is the form of the sound, i.e. its pronunciation - a sound means what it is.
 For example, to pronounce a stopped consonant [b, d, g, p, t, k], you completely block the flow of air through the mouth.
 Consequently all stopped sounds involve a barrier of some kind.
 The nature of that barrier varies depending on whether the sound is voiced [b, d, g] or unvoiced [p, t, k], whether it is labial [b, p], dental [d, t] or velar [g, k], and so forth.